Shetland bus: Section D and the Cruising Clubs

-Before Norway was invaded by the Germans, a unit within the Secret Intelligence Service (SIS) called Section D operated a large section in Scandinavia.
+Before Norway was invaded by the Germans, a unit within the British Secret Intelligence Service (SIS) called Section D operated a large section in Scandinavia.
 In 1938, it began recruiting from the ranks of the Royal Navy, and especially from the Royal Naval Volunteer Reserve (RNVR).
 In 1939, Frank George Griffith Carr, an accomplished yachtsman and recently recruited member of Section D seconded from the RNVR, created a small reconnaissance group known as the "Cruising Club" with S. August Courtauld and Gerard Holdsworth.
 Their mission was to survey the coasts of Norway, Denmark, Holland, and Belgium to identify potential landing sites for agents, sabotage equipment, and propaganda material.

 In 1940, refugee Norwegian seamen who escaped to Shetland after the German invasion of Norway in 1940 coordinated with Section D to begin a more regular "bus" to ferry troops into Norway.
 Frank Carr went on to establish seaborne smuggling routes into occupied Norway, which formed the direct genesis of the Shetland Bus.

 Mons Storemark, who fled Norway on 9 May 1940 as skipper of the Wailet, brought six refugees to Shetland and soon took part in Section D’s first and second Norwegian expeditions as pilot and skipper.
 Storemark fled Fedje with his family after the Sheriff told him to get out.
 Other early participants included Rubin Langmoe, a Norwegian naval reservist who joined the first Section D expedition with Karl Kronberg, and Otto Ferdinand Aksdal, who escaped from Norway with Olav Leirvåg and also took part in these initial missions.

 On the Shetland side, John Scott Ratter, a local grocer and fisherman on the island of Yell, served as Section D’s contact with Norwegian smuggling vessels and maintained a secret explosives store near Whale Firth.
 His cooperation linked local resources with the emerging network of Norwegian operatives.

 Later in 1940, due to political maneuverings, the head of Section D, Laurence Grand, was removed from his position and Section D was absorbed into the SOE.
 His political rival, Colin Gubbins, did all that he could after the war to ensure that history forgot Grand's contributions to the war effort.
 Despite Gubbins' ability to control the narrative, he did not invent the idea of the Shetland Bus, nor was it an invention of the SOE.

-Frank Carr did not go into the SOE, he remained in SIS and worked several operations in Scandanavia, before being assigned the curatorship of the Royal Naval museum.
+Frank Carr did not go into the SOE, he remained in SIS and worked several operations in Scandinavia, before being assigned the curatorship of the Royal Naval museum.